ryansteed/learning-appearance-bias/README.md

 `conda env update -f environment.yml`

-You can also install the `regression` package locally with pip.
+You can also install the `appearance_bias` package locally with pip.

 `pip install -e .`